Mihir K. Roy: Post-Independence

 On 1 February 1955, Roy took command of the Fleet Requirement Unit (FRU) as its fourth commanding officer.
 The FRU was the first unit of the Indian Naval Air Arm which in 1959 was commissioned as INAS 550.
-Roy was in command of the FRU for two years, until February 1957.
+Roy was in command of the FRU for two years until February 1957.
 He was promoted substantive lieutenant-commander on 16 February 1959.
-In early 1961, India's first aircraft carrier was being acquired from the UK. was commissioned on 4 March 1961 at 1000 hours by Vijaya Lakshmi Pandit, the High Commissioner of India to the United Kingdom.
+In early 1961, India's first aircraft carrier was acquired from the UK. was commissioned on 4 March 1961 at 1000 hours by Vijaya Lakshmi Pandit, the High Commissioner of India to the United Kingdom.
 The Vikrant sailed from Belfast for Portsmouth in March 1961 and then to Portland for sea trials.
-Two aircraft squadrons were to be formed to embark on the carrier – the INAS 300 formed in the UK consisting of Hawker Sea Hawk jet fighters and the INAS 310 formed in France consisting of the Bréguet 1050 Alizé Anti-submarine warfare aircraft.
+Two aircraft squadrons were to be formed to embark on the carrier – the INAS 300 formed in the UK flying Hawker Sea Hawk jet fighters, and the INAS 310 formed in France flying Bréguet 1050 Alizé Anti-submarine warfare aircraft.

 Roy was selected to be the commissioning commanding officer of INAS 310, nicknamed the Cobras.
 The squadron was commissioned on 21 March 1961 by the Indian Ambassador to France, Ali Yavar Jung in Hyères, France, on board the French aircraft carrier Arromanches.
 After the commissioning, Roy led the squadron in work-up and trials with the French Navy.
-In May, under him, the squadron embarked on the Vikrant in Toulon, France.
+In May, led by him, the squadron embarked on the Vikrant in Toulon, France.
 In August, INAS 300 also embarked in the English Channel.
 The squadrons were embarked on the carrier on its way home to India.
 Vikrant called on multiple ports on the way like Alexandria, Port Said and Aden, with ' as escort.
-On 3 November, Vikrant reached home waters, off Bombay, where the two squadrons disembarked.
+On 3 November, Vikrant reached home waters off Bombay, where the two squadrons disembarked.
 Roy then took the squadron to INS Garuda in Cochin.
 He was in command till March 1962.